easy-games/airship-template/README.md

 ## Setting up the TypeScript Project
 Note: you must open the project in Unity before building the Typescript.

+Use Git Bash on PC, or Terminal on Mac:
 First, `cd` into the TypeScript project directory.
 ```
 cd Assets/Typescript~